 Less-Than-Significant Impact.
 Because the project would involve construction activities within previously developed areas, which are primarily paved areas, the project would not involve construction practices or develop facilities that would substantially prevent or otherwise redirect groundwater resources in the project site.
 Implementation of the project would not result in an increase in impervious surfaces.
-Based on initial estimates, the project would remove approximately 135,000 square feet (3.10 acre) of existing asphalt pavement, construct approximately 62,000 square feet (8.35 acres) of non-asphalt surfaces, and construct approximately 364,000 square feet (8.35 acres) of non-asphalt, pervious gravel or other surfaces.
+Based on initial estimates, the project would remove approximately 135,000 square feet (3.10 acre) of existing asphalt pavement, construct approximately 62,000 square feet (1.43 acre) of impervious asphalt surfaces, and construct approximately 364,000 square feet (8.35 acres) of non-asphalt, pervious gravel or other surfaces.
 Therefore, the project would have a net decrease in impervious surfaces.
-Therefore, the project would not be expected to substantially increase the rate or amount of surface runoff in or near the project site.
+Therefore, there would be no adverse change in surface infiltration characteristics affecting groundwater recharge, and the project would not be expected to substantially increase the rate or amount of surface runoff in or near the project site.
 The project impact on groundwater supplies and recharge would be less than significant.